google/open-location-code/Documentation/Plus Codes Specification.md

 |     13      | 1/1e6 degrees        | 1/512000 degrees   |   < 22 cm    |
 |     14      | 1/5e6 degrees        | 1/2.048e6 degrees  |    < 6 cm    |
 |     15      | 1/2.5e7 degrees      | 1/8.192e7 degrees  |   < 14 mm    |

+Longest edges above are provided for informational purposes only and are not normative, these assume a Plus Code over Earth with the WGS 84 geodetic.

 ## Formatting